Undergraduate Course: The Transformation of the Roman World, ca. 300-800: Towards Byzantium and the Early Medieval West (ANHI08015)

 Directed Learning and Independent Learning Hours

 2 x 500 word Gobbet Exercise (20% each)

 ||Students will receive feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser or relevant tutors during their published office hours for this course or by appointment.

 On completion of this course, the student will be able to:

-- demonstrate in coursework understanding and knowledge of the late antique period and its political, cultural and religious developments;
+- demonstrate understanding and knowledge of the late antique period and its political, cultural and religious developments;

-- demonstrate in coursework understanding and knowledge of the different types of source material, e.g. historiographical, hagiographical, documentary, epigraphic, and archaeological, and the problems associated with their transmission;
+- demonstrate understanding and knowledge of the different types of source material, e.g. historiographical, hagiographical, documentary, epigraphic, and archaeological, and the problems associated with their transmission;

-- demonstrate in coursework understanding and knowledge of how different traditions of modern scholarship have understood major historical shifts such as the end of the Roman empire or the rise of Islam;
+- demonstrate understanding and knowledge of how different traditions of modern scholarship have understood major historical shifts such as the end of the Roman empire or the rise of Islam;

-- demonstrate in coursework understanding and knowledge of the distinctions and interactions of the various cultures of the late antique Mediterranean between ca. 300 and ca. 800;
+- demonstrate understanding and knowledge of the distinctions and interactions of the various cultures of the late antique Mediterranean between ca. 300 and ca. 800;

-- demonstrate in coursework understanding of the challenges of covering a period in which the quantity of surviving evidence can vary very considerably.
+- demonstrate understanding of the challenges of covering a period in which the quantity of surviving evidence can vary very considerably.